-Cloud Endpoints is an API management system that you use to host, protect, and monitor your APIs.
+Cloud Endpoints is an API management system that helps you secure, monitor, analyze, and set quotas on your APIs using the same infrastructure Google uses for its own APIs.
 Cloud Endpoints works with the Extensible Service Proxy (ESP) to provide API management.
 You can find out more about Cloud Endpoints and ESP in About Cloud Endpoints.

-Cloud Endpoints supports the OpenAPI Specification (formerly known as the Swagger spec) -- the industry standard for defining REST APIs.
+Cloud Endpoints supports version 2 of the OpenAPI Specification (formerly known as the Swagger spec)—the industry standard for defining REST APIs.
 If you are unfamiliar with the OpenAPI Specification, see OpenAPI Overview.

 This documentation set shows you how to use Cloud Endpoints with OpenAPI.
-For information on other types of API frameworks supported by Cloud Endpoints, see All Endpoints Docs.
+For documentation on the other Cloud Endpoints options, see All Endpoints Docs.

 To get started, we recommend the following path through the documentation:

-To get familiar with the deployment steps and see Cloud Endpoints features in action, do the Quickstart for Cloud Endpoints, which uses scripts to deploy a sample API to a Google App Engine flexible backend.
+To see Cloud Endpoints features in action, do the Quickstart for Cloud Endpoints, which uses scripts to deploy a sample API to the App Engine flexible environment.

 After you have decided on the backend for your API, walk through a tutorial for your preferred compute platform.